The Establishment of the Friends of the Parkland Walk

 The threat was withdrawn following a vigorous and well-supported campaign by the FPW and a sea change in transport thinking.
 For a while the Friends continued with conservation work in association with British Trust for Conservation Volunteers, now renamed The Conservation Volunteers (TCV), then became dormant.
 In 2004 the 50th anniversary of the last passenger train was celebrated with a festival on the Walk and the idea for re-invigorating the Friends started.
 It is now re-established and dedicated to preserving the unique character of the Walk, and resolving issues around investment in, and management of the Walk after years of under-investment.

 The FPW officially came alive again in 2007 and monitored proposals to invest in the infrastructure of the Walk.
 Now the group is part of the Capital Ring of the London Walking Forum's network and has worked with Haringey and Islington plus consultants working on their behalf.
-The refurbishment is now complete and is being monitored.

 General aims and activities